craigfrancis/framework/framework/0.1/doc/setup/structure.md

 This is also where the /private/tmp/ folder exists.

-And if your using something like [GPG](../../doc/helpers/gpg.md), you will probably want to store the server specific keys in here.
+And if you are using something like [GPG](../../doc/helpers/gpg.md), you will probably want to store the server specific keys in here.

 ---